RustFestEU/blog.rustfest.eu/_posts/2018-09-29-cfp-in-progress.md

 ### Ashley Williams

 Ashley is an engineer at Integer32, contracting for Mozilla on the Rust Programming Language.
-She is a member of the Rust Core team, leads the Rust Community Team, and is a member of the [crates.io](http://crates.io) infra and cargo teams.
+She is a member of the Rust Core team, leads the Rust Community Team, and is a member of the [crates.io](https://crates.io) infra and cargo teams.

-Previously, she worked as an engineer at npm, the package manager for Javascript, and currently is the Individual Membership Director on the Node.js Foundation Board of Directors.
+Previously, she worked as an engineer at npm, the package manager for JavaScript, and currently is the Individual Membership Director on the Node.js Foundation Board of Directors.

-A long time teacher, Ashley has focused much of her energies on education programs for open source projects, founding NodeTogether in 2016 and currently leading the RustBridge and Increasing Rust's Reach initiatives.
+A long time teacher, Ashley has focused much of her energy on education programs for open source projects, founding NodeTogether in 2016 and currently leading the [RustBridge](https://rustbridge.github.io) and [Increasing Rust's Reach](http://reach.rust-lang.org) initiatives.
 She has represented teachers' perspectives at TC39 meetings to influence the growth of JavaScript and continues to be passionate about growing the web through her work on WebAssembly.

 ### Alan Kavishe

-Alan is a software developer with a background in electronics engineering, who lives in Namibia and spends his days coding Javascript and composing choral pieces.
+Alan is a software developer with a background in electronics engineering, who lives in Namibia and spends his days coding JavaScript and composing choral pieces.
 He saved his first program onto a cassette tape and then proceeded to pop the tape into a stereo just to hear what it'd sound like.
 Turns out that's a whole genre of music.

 ### Lee Baillie